micbra/keysocket/README.md

 The second way is the right way when you are a site owner.
 There is no need to write a plugin if your can just put a few lines of code into your site.
-Detailed description of API available in [Web Page Media Control API][mpmca] repo.
+Detailed description of API available in [Web Page Media Control API][wpmca] repo.
 As an example of working Web Page Media Control API implementation see [RelaxHub](http://relax-hub.com/).